Offset search for PTMs with FragPipe

 Add the data

-1) Load the files (drag and drop or browse) and specify experiments: “DMSO” for the file ending 69, “PTL” (short for parthenolide) for the one ending 70.
+1) Load the mzML files and specify experiments: “DMSO” for the file ending 69, “PTL” (short for parthenolide) for the one ending 70.
 2) Select the ‘Mass-Offset-CommonPTMs’ workflow from the dropdown menu and click ‘Load’.

 Fetch a sequence database

 3) Now we need to select a protein sequence database.
-You can choose to download a readymade human .fas file from here, or you can download one using FragPipe.
+You can download a human .fas file using FragPipe.
 Downloading is easy, so we could also choose to download one at this point.
 On the Database tab, click the ‘Download’ button.
 Follow the prompts to use the default settings (reviewed human sequences with common contaminants).

 Click ‘Yes’ to download the database.
 When it’s finished, you should see that the FASTA file path